 - "SEARCH" (Searching) The MS is searching, but could not (yet) find a suitable cell.
 This output appears after restart of the MS or after loss of coverage. - "NOCONN" (No connection) The MS is camping on a cell and registered to the network.
 The service state is 'idle', i.e. there is no connection established or a dedicated channel in use. - "LIMSRV" (Limited Service) The MS is camping on a cell but not registered to the network.
-Only emergency calls are allowed.
 The MS enters this state, for example, when - no SIM card is inserted, or PIN has not been given,